helidon-io/helidon/docs/se/config/mutability-support.md

 ### Config Context

-The config system maintains a [`Config.Context`](/apidocs/io.helidon.config/io/helidon/config/Config.Context.html) for each `Config` node.
+The config system maintains a [`Config.Context`][config-context] for each `Config` node.
 Your application can retrieve the context by invoking the `Config.context()` method and then use it for these operations:

 | Method | Usage |
 |----|----|